-The 2021 NSHS sampling and stratification methods were similar to the 2018 survey: a sample was randomly selected from each stratum.
+The 2023 NSHS sampling and stratification methods were similar to the 2018 and 2021 surveys: a sample was randomly selected from each stratum.

-The data collected for SOMIH was sourced using two methodologies (via mail-out in three jurisdictions and via face-to-face interview in one jurisdiction).
+The data collected for SOMIH was sourced using two methodologies (via mail-out in two jurisdictions and via face-to-face interview in two jurisdictions).
 Trend data from before 2016 and comparisons between jurisdictions should be interpreted with caution.

 Surveys in this series commenced in 2001.
 Over time, modifications have been made to the survey's methodology and questionnaire design.
-As noted above, the sample design and the questionnaire of the 2021 survey differ in a number of important respects from previous versions of the survey.
+As noted above, the sample design and the questionnaire of the 2023 survey differ in a number of important respects from previous versions of the survey.